v8/v8.dev/src/blog/retrofitting-temporal-memory-safety-on-c++.md

 While we improved raw scanning time, the fact that memory sits in a quarantine increases the overall working set of a process.
 To further quantify this overhead, we use a selected set of [Chrome’s real-world browsing benchmarks](https://chromium.googlesource.com/catapult/) to measure memory consumption. \*Scan in the renderer process regresses memory consumption by about 12%.
 It’s this increase of the working set that leads to more memory being paged in which is noticeable on application fast paths.

-## Hardware Memory Tagging to the Rescue
+## Hardware memory tagging to the rescue

 MTE (Memory Tagging Extension) is a new extension on the ARM v8.5A architecture that helps with detecting errors in software memory use.
 These errors can be spatial errors (e.g. out-of-bounds accesses) or temporal errors (use-after-free).
 The extension works as follows.
 Every 16 bytes of memory are assigned a 4-bit tag.
 Pointers are also assigned a 4-bit tag.
 The allocator is responsible for returning a pointer with the same tag as the allocated memory.
 The load and store instructions verify that the pointer and memory tags match.
 In case the tags of the memory location and the pointer do not match a hardware exception is raised.

-MTE doesn't offer a deterministic protection against use-after-free.
+MTE doesn’t offer a deterministic protection against use-after-free.
 Since the number of tag bits is finite there is a chance that the tag of the memory and the pointer match due to overflow.
 With 4 bits, only 16 reallocations are enough to have the tags match.
 A malicious actor may exploit the tag bit overflow to get a use-after-free by just waiting until the tag of a dangling pointer matches (again) the memory it is pointing to.

 \*Scan can be used to fix this problematic corner case.
 On each `delete` call the tag for the underlying memory block gets incremented by the MTE mechanism.
 Most of the time the block will be available for reallocation as the tag can be incremented within the 4-bit range.
 Stale pointers would refer to the old tag and thus reliably crash on dereference.
 Upon overflowing the tag, the object is then put into quarantine and processed by \*Scan.
 Once the scan verifies that there are no more dangling pointers to this block of memory, it is returned back to the allocator.
 This reduces the number of scans and their accompanying cost by ~16x.